smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 * .sbn and .sbx — The files that store the spatial index of the features;
 * .fbn and .fbx — The files that store the spatial index of the features for shapefiles that are read-only;
 * .ain and .aih — The files that store the attribute index of the active fields in a table or a theme's attribute table;
-* .atx—An .atx file is created for each shapefile or dBASE attribute index created in ArcCatalog.
+* .atx — An .atx file is created for each shapefile or dBASE attribute index created in ArcCatalog.
 ArcView GIS 3.x attribute indexes for shapefiles and dBASE files are not used by ArcGIS.
    A new attribute indexing model has been developed for shapefiles and dBASE files;
-* .ixs—Geocoding index for read/write shapefiles;
+* .ixs — Geocoding index for read/write shapefiles;
-* .mxs—Geocoding index for read/write shapefiles (ODB format);
+* .mxs — Geocoding index for read/write shapefiles (ODB format);
-* .cpg—An optional file that can be used to specify the codepage for identifying the characterset to be used.
+* .cpg — An optional file that can be used to specify the codepage for identifying the character-set to be used.

-The usual layout for the ZIP file is:
+The usual layout for the tilemaker ZIP file is:

 -  *geoDataLoader.xml* [not needed first time around]
-- Directory containing the shapefiles:
+- Directory containing the shapefiles.
+These *may* be contained in sub-directories:
   ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/zip_file_structure_1.PNG?raw=true "ZIP file base directory")
-  - Shapefiles:
+  - The shapefiles themselves:
     ![alt text](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/zip_file_structure_2.PNG?raw=true "ZIP file directory containing the shapefiles")

 This allows the *tile maker* runs to be re-produced exactly.

+Make sure:

+* You follow the ESRI naming convention exactly;
+* Do **NOT** use the same file name in multiple sub-directories

 ### 2.3.2 Processing Huge Shapefiles
 ## 2.4 Post Front End Processing